How to Establish Topical Authority and Relevancy for SEO

 It would be easy to get caught into the trap of writing a random article on the best blender for smoothies one day, and then DIY picture frames the next.
 These all fit in my home goods niche, right?

-So, perhaps it's a better decision to pick a sub-section…let's say you want pick one room like the Kitchen.
+But perhaps it's a better decision to pick a sub-section…let's say you want pick one room like the Kitchen.
 But even better might be to pick a sub-section of the Kitchen space.

 You could focus on kitchen design ideas or baking products only.